November 2020 marks NATA’s cutoff for transition to ISO/IEC 17025:2017.

 Recognition of electronic-based systems and records

-The world is a very different place since 2005, particularly in terms of information technology.
+The world is a very different place since 2005, particularly in information technology.
 The 2017 version acknowledges this and recognises that processes, reports and records may now be electronic.

 Alignment with ISO 9001